 Collagenases: Metalloproteinase-1 (MMP-1) is found to be inversely correlated with necrosis as well as fibrosis[43].

 Gelatinases: Two matrix metalloproteinases MMP-2 and MMP-9 have been found.
-They are also known as Gelatinases, i.e., Gelatinase A and B, respectively.
-Previously, MMP-2 had no significant association with liver fibrosis staging[44,45].
+They are also known as gelatinases, i.e., gelatinase A and B, respectively.
+Previously, MMP-2 was found to have no significant association with liver fibrosis stage[44,45].
 But later Boeker et al[44] found an accuracy of 92% for detecting cirrhosis in HCV patients.
 It is increased by 2.4 folds in HCV patients as compared to controls.
 MMP-9 is inversely correlated with histological severity in hepatitis.
-Its levels start decreasing as cirrhosis progress[46,47].
+Its levels start decreasing as cirrhosis progresses[46,47].

 Tissue inhibitors of matrix metallo proteinases: They interact with MMP functioning and further lead to ECM degeneration inhibition.
-It shows a positive correlation with fibrosis staging[45-48].
+It shows a positive correlation with fibrosis stage[45-48].

 Cytokines/chemokines in liver fibrosis

-Tissue growth factor (TGF)-β1 and TGF-α, and platelet growth factor (PDGF).
-TGF-β1 correlates well with fibrosis in HCV patients.
+These include transforming growth factor (TGF)-β1, TGF-α, and platelet growth factor (PDGF).
+TGF-β1 correlates well with fibrosis in HCV-infected patients.
 The value of < 75 ng/mL is considered to be normal[49,50].
-TGF-α is found to be more correlated with fibrotic staging in hepatocellular carcinoma (HCC)[51].
+TGF-α is found to be more correlated with fibrotic stage in hepatocellular carcinoma (HCC)[51].
 PDGF levels are associated with liver fibrosis and a cut-off value of 40.50 ng/L is an indicator for inflammation and fibrosis[52].

 Class II biomarkers (indirect)

 Back in the day, the first approach that majorly assessed the conditions of the liver and issues like hepatitis C and liver fibrosis included hematological tests and routine biochemical tests which are classified as non-invasive biomarkers.
 Class II biomarkers are also referred to as indirect biomarkers.
-In their discussion, they are mostly based on common functional alterations in the liver and the evaluations that are attached to the same[13].
-These alterations however do not reflect the turnover and changes associated with the fibrogenic cells.
-For the class II biomarkers, the basis of the measurements and evaluation is based on algorithmic and single elaboration.
-These are mainly based on the alterations that have been observed in the liver and its functions.
-For the class II biomarkers, the basis of the measurements and evaluation is based on algorithmic and single elaboration.
+They are mostly based on common functional alterations in the liver and the evaluations that are attached to the same[13].
+These alterations, however, do not reflect the turnover and changes associated with the fibrogenic cells.
+For the class II biomarkers, the basis of the measurements and evaluation is algorithmic and single elaboration.
 These are mainly based on the alterations that have been observed in the liver and its functions.

-AST AST/ALT ratio: The AST AST/ALT ratio (AAR) index is an example of an indirect serum marker used in the diagnosis of liver damage in patients with hepatitis C. However, it is important to note that when the stages of fibrosis are not advanced, the performance of the AAR index is low[13].
+AST/ALT ratio: The AST/ALT ratio (AAR) index is an example of an indirect serum marker used in the diagnosis of liver damage in patients with hepatitis C. However, it is important to note that when the stages of fibrosis are not advanced, the performance of the AAR index is low[13].
 Haukeland et al[53] validated this test in different liver diseases.
 The ratio of more than 1 predicts liver cirrhosis[54,55].

 APRI: It provides a quick estimate for predicting severe fibrosis or cirrhosis[56].
 This is among the most validated noninvasive biomarkers[13].
-APRI = [AST level/AST (upper limit of normal)]/[platelet count (109/L)] × 100.
+APRI was calculated as [AST level/AST (upper limit of normal)]/[platelet count (109/L)] × 100.
 It was originally developed by Wai et al[57] in 2003.
 The AUC was 0.8 and 0.89 for fibrosis and cirrhosis, respectively.
 Loaeza-del-Castillo et al[56] found that it is not a diagnostic marker in autoimmune hepatitis.

 BARD score: This is the combination of AAR and body mass index (BMI) and other measures of diabetic patients.
-In this study, NPV of 96% and 81.3% were found[58].
+NPVs of 96% and 81.3% were found[58].

 ALT: Due to its high sensitivity as well as specificity, it is used as a better indicator of liver disease[59].